microsoft/Code-Search/Java Migration/TFS_2018Update3.md

 execute "elasticsearch-service.bat start"

 ## Step 6: Resume Search indexing
 Go to https://github.com/Microsoft/Code-Search and find the right folder based on the TFS version you are using.
-For TFS 2018 Update 3, go to https://github.com/Microsoft/Code-Search/tree/master/TFS_2018Update3.
+In this case, go to [TFS 2018 Update3](../TFS_2018Update3).
 Execute the script ResumeSearchIndexing.ps1 with administrative privileges to resume indexing again.
 You will be prompted to enter:

 * The SQL server instance name where the TFS configuration database resides.
 * The name of the TFS configuration database.